alexandermikuta/git-workshop/slides/slides.md

 - tags can be deleted by `git tag -d v1.9`
 - to checkout a tagged commit use `git checkout v1.9` (be aware of detached HEAD.
 Details: https://git-scm.com/book/en/v2/Git-Basics-Tagging)

+# Git Aliases

+> can simplify your Git-experience by settig custom aliases that are easier/shorter to remember

+e.g. `git config --global alias.unstage 'reset HEAD --'` enables usage of `git unstage fileA` instead of `git reset HEAD -- fileA`

 # Merge strategies

 > If not specified explicitly Git will automatically choose a strategy based on the branches provided for merging